gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 4. How to approach practical problems using architecture design

 ### Last Year Final Exam
+- answers can be found in [Exercises](#exercises)
 1. Using appropriate design principles, compare 2 designs in the figure.
-  Design A - interconnected, multi-directed, a lot of things depend on other things Design B - organized, singly directed, not a lot of interdependency
+  - Design A - interconnected, multi-directed, a lot of things depend on other things
+  - Design B - organized, singly directed, not a lot of interdependency

   Design B is better as it has low coupling high cohesion! :bowtie: